 NOTE 1a: When there is an ongoing RACH-less LTM cell switch, the configured grant Type 1 which is not specificly configured for LTM is not used.

+NOTE 1b: If the network doesn't indicate UE to release the configured uplink grant specifically configured for RACH-less LTM, UE deactivates the configured uplink grant for RACH-less LTM autonomously after LTM completion.

 END OF the CHANGE